awlane/mini-ndn-docker-test/docs/install.rst

     to use apt, please run ``sudo ./waf uninstall`` in all the NDN projects before proceeding with apt.
 Similarly, remove from apt if switching to source.

-Please see the :ref:`scaling-note <scaling-note>` to learn about disabling security for better scalability.
+In cases where using NDN security is not important to the results, it is recommended to use the dummy keychain patch for ndn-cxx to disable it for improved scalability.
+This patch is located at `util/patches/ndn-cxx-dummy-keychain.patch.`

 Note that all three of these can be installed from the Named Data PPA.
 Instructions for setting it up can be found in the NFD installation